lsst-sqre/phalanx/docs/admin/installation.rst

    * If you get a message indicating that ``argocd`` plaintext login has failed, the actual error is that your local ``argocd`` executable is obsolete.
      Update ``argocd`` and try again.
+     To see the version of the client that is currently tested, search for ``argocd-linux`` in `.github/workflows/ci.yaml <https://github.com/lsst-sqre/phalanx/blob/main/.github/workflows/ci.yaml>`__.

 Using a Vault token rather than AppRole
 =======================================